 When you apply for admission as an incoming freshman or transfer student, you’ll automatically be considered for the Huskie Legacy Award, in addition to merit scholarships.
 This award is given to students whose parent or parents graduated from NIU.
 There is no deadline for this award.
 Qualifying students receive the $1,000 award in their first year at NIU.

 If you received a merit scholarship, congratulations!
 We’re excited to welcome you to the NIU family.

 To keep your scholarship, you’ll need to successfully complete at least 12 credit hours each semester and maintain the GPA specified in your scholarship letter.

 If you have any questions about your merit scholarship, visit merit scholarship FAQs.

 Your application for admission plus all required documents (transcript, test score, application fee or waiver) must be received by the priority deadline to be considered for a merit scholarship.
 However, merit scholarships will continue to be awarded on a rolling basis after the priority deadline if funds remain available.

-- October 1 is the priority deadline for all spring merit scholarships, including the Huskie Legacy Award
+- October 1 is the priority deadline for all spring merit scholarships.

 - The Presidential Scholarship is not awarded for the spring semester.

 Summer or Fall Admission

 - December 1 is the priority deadline for freshman merit scholarships, including the Presidential Scholarship.